chunchet-ng/Text-in-the-Dark/README.md

   pages={317-323}}
 ```

-If you wish to cite the lastest version of Text in the Dark dataset and our proposed method:
+If you wish to cite the latest version of Text in the Dark dataset and our proposed method:

 > ***Our paper is currently under review.
 We will update this section when it is published.***